Vashlovani National Park

 Route 5: 2-day trail Mijniskure-Black mountain (shavi mta)-Kaklis Kure

 Length – 195 km. grade medium, car route combined with pedestrian

-In Vashlovani high motley grass forests of grove are spread within 40 km along the Alazani River from Kakliskure (nuts bay) to Mijniskure (edge bay).
-The main species of forests are aspens-black poplar (Populus nigra),poplar (Populus hybrid) and petiolate oak(Quercus pedinculiflora).
-Feather grass Steppe is less spread as compared with bluestem steppe.
+In Vashlovani high motley grass forests of the grove are spread within 40 km along the Alazani River from Kakliskure (nuts bay) to Mijniskure (edge bay).
+The main species of forests are aspens-black poplar (Populus nigra), poplar (Populus hybrid), and petiolate oak(Quercus pedinculiflora).
+Feather grass Steppe is less spread as compared with the bluestem steppe.
 One can find it in Vashlovani depression on its northern valleys and Shavi Mta.
 These plants are mainly represented by Stipa lessingiana- steppa Feather grass and Stipa capillata, it is rich of ephemers, the soil mostly is stony.

-Cause any damage to historical monuments, collect remnants, undertake excavation without special permit;
+- Cause any damage to historical monuments, collect remnants, undertake excavation without a special permit;

 You are recommended to be casually dressed, suitable to the field conditions; you should wear a hat, sporting trousers, boots and raincoat.
 Bring water and food with you.